 Buying your first home can be an emotional rollercoaster.
 It’s exciting and, at times, also daunting so it’s important to be well-informed about the home-buying process.
 Learn how much you might need to buy a property, what upfront and ongoing costs to expect, and some of the key terms to become familiar with before you purchase your first home.

-In this episode of Q&AMP, Diana Mousina, AMP Capital Senior Economist, is joined by Aarti Joshi, AMP Senior Home Loan Specialist, and Nick Stavroulakis, AMP Senior Personal Banker, to share what you need to know before you start your property journey.
+In this episode of Q&, Diana Mousina, AMP Capital Senior Economist, is joined by Aarti Joshi, AMP Senior Home Loan Specialist, and Nick Stavroulakis, AMP Senior Personal Banker, to share what you need to know before you start your property journey.

 "If you're thinking about buying a home, it's important to set a realistic budget to make sure you can afford the monthly repayments." – Nick Stavroulakis, AMP Senior Personal Banker